Kimiti4/iyf-s10-week-06-Kimiti4/README.md

 - **Date:** March 30, 2026

 ## Project Description
 A responsive weather dashboard that displays current weather conditions, 5-day forecasts, and 3-hour interval forecasts using the OpenWeather API.
 The project focuses on API integration, data transformation, and UI structuring for real-world frontend applications.
+DOM Manipulation codes

 ## Technologies Used
 - HTML5